 If you go into a liposuction surgery with realistic expectations and an understanding of what can and cannot be treated, you are much more likely to be pleased with the end results.

 Liposuction is an extremely versatile surgery.
-Liposuction can be performed on almost any troublesome area of your body and it can even be combined with other procedures like tummy tucks.
+Liposuction can be performed on almost any troublesome area of your body and it can even be combined with other surgical procedures like tummy tucks.
 Dr. Salemy can utilize liposuction on the tummy, hips, arms, legs, buttocks, and under the neck to remove excess fat, tighten the skin, and create a result that is in balance with the rest of your body.
 At your consultation in our Seattle office, Dr. Salemy will sit down with you and carefully review your goals.
 He’ll then examine you and provide you a comprehensive plan for how to best achieve the results you desire.

 Here are Some of the Most Popular Places for Patients to Get Liposuction.